garrandall/popular-music-data/tracks/get-it-up-tlc.md

 Not to mention what I hand you wit' in question
 And a question at hand (There it is)
 Are you ready to make me feel the definition of a man (Man?)
-Man is it hot or is it me (Woah-ohhh-ohh)
+Man is it hot or is it me (Woah-oh-oh)
 Me I guess cause when it comes to feelin' free
 You free villains on civility my sexuality
 A formality of reality